Edragon/edragon.github.io/Board-dat/OPS/OPS1013-dat/OPS1013-dat.md

 - Do not short-circuit the positive and negative load lines of the **receiving module's output**.
 - **The module with magnetic pieces** allows metal to be close to the back of the magnetic piece.
 - The working surface of the two coils can only penetrate **non-metallic materials** for wireless power transmission.
+- the minimium distance should be at least 2mm

 ## Demo